Privacy & GDPR Compliance for Logs

 Issue Impact Remediation

-Over-Redacting Query Strings Removes ?page= or ?sort= tokens, breaking crawl budget analysis.
-Implement allow-list regex instead of blanket deletion.
+Over-redacting query strings Removes ?page= / ?sort= tokens, breaking crawl-budget analysis.
+Use an explicit deny-list regex of sensitive keys instead of blanket deletion.

-Inconsistent IP Hashing Salts Invalidates historical bot tracking and breaks longitudinal analysis.
-Version-control salt values.
-Document changes for DPO audits.
+Inconsistent IP hashing salts Invalidates historical bot tracking and breaks longitudinal analysis.
+Version-control the salt and document every change for DPO audits.

-Ignoring Error & Debug Logs Leaves PII in stack traces and form payloads.
-Apply identical redaction pipelines and retention schedules to error streams.
+Ignoring error & debug logs Leaves PII in stack traces and form payloads outside the redaction path.
+Apply identical redaction and retention to error streams.

 Frequently Asked Questions